cfss-fa20/hw01/README.md

 I am a member of the Women's Soccer team, and I also love to run.
 I am a little bit of a fitness freak, and I pretty much love any form of working out.
 I spend pretty much all of the (limited) free time that I have doing something active!
 One of my favorite things to do in Chicago is to run downtown with friends to get donuts.

+I also really love pets, and I have two cats and a dog at home.